-Dean's List consists of those undergraduate degree-seeking students who, at the end of a fall or spring semester, meet the following requirements: (1) earn a grade point average of 3.5-3.999 on academic work; (2) earn at least 12 credit hours of academic work; (3) satisfactorily complete the chapel/convocation attendance requirement; (4) receive no grade of I, F, WA; and (5) be in good academic and disciplinary standing.
+Dean's List consists of those undergraduate degree-seeking students who, at the end of a fall or spring semester, meet the following requirements: (1) earn a grade point average of 3.5-3.999 on academic work; (2) earn at least 12 credit hours of academic work; (3) receive no grade of I, F, WA; and (4) be in good academic and disciplinary standing.

-President's List consists of those undergraduate degree-seeking students who, at the end of a fall or spring semester, have met the following requirements: (1) earn a grade point average of 4.0 on academic work; (2) earn at least 12 hours of academic work; (3) satisfactorily complete the chapel/convocation attendance requirement; (4) receive no grade of I, F, WA; and (5) be in good academic and disciplinary standing.
+President's List consists of those undergraduate degree-seeking students who, at the end of a fall or spring semester, have met the following requirements: (1) earn a grade point average of 4.0 on academic work; (2) earn at least 12 hours of academic work; (3) receive no grade of I, F, WA; and (4) be in good academic and disciplinary standing.